Aayush-Raut10/DSA/README.md

 # DSA
-contains concepts of data structures and algorithms with code in C
+contains data structures and algorithms concepts and code in C